-2.2.8 The area has an excellent and improving cultural offer, with nationally recognised facilities, such as the world class sporting venues, a range of theatres, Capital FM Arena, the new 'Nottingham Contemporary' and New Art Exchange galleries, a network of public libraries, and the Broadway independent cinema and film centre.
+2.2.8 The area has an excellent and improving cultural offer, with nationally recognised facilities, such as the world class sporting venues, a range of theatres, Capital FM Arena, the Nottingham Contemporary and New Art Exchange galleries, a network of public libraries, and the Broadway independent cinema and film centre.
 Tourism, focussed around Robin Hood, Byron and DH Lawrence, is also a central element of the cultural offer, which has an important role for towns such as Eastwood.
 There are a range of heritage assets which reflect the history of the plan area from the medieval period through to the industrialisation of the Victorian era.
-These have created a historic environment which has helped shape the area and contributed to the quality of life, local distinctiveness and sense of place.
-These assets include a wealth of Listed Buildings, Conservation Areas, Scheduled Ancient Monuments, Registered Parks and Gardens along with other assets including those yet to be identified.
+These have created an historic environment which has helped shape the area and contributed to the quality of life, local distinctiveness and sense of place.
+These assets include a wealth of Listed Buildings, Conservation Areas, Scheduled Monuments, Registered Parks and Gardens along with other assets including those yet to be identified.
 Work is needed to protect, preserve and enhance them especially those which are deemed to be 'at risk'.
-There are a wealth of listedbuildings, conservation areas, scheduled ancient monuments, and registered historicparks and gardens, which all contribute to its guality of life, local distinctiveness and sense of place.
 The area is also the home of several nationally important sports facilities, including the National Ice Centre and Notts County Football Ground, and with Trent Bridge Cricket Ground, the Nottingham Forest Football Ground, and the National Watersports Centre in Rushcliffe being readily accessible.